AimeVerse/Xpell/README.md

      = on-event (event to run the command)
 ```

-SpellCommand can be send in several formats:
+XCommand can be send in several formats:

 - CLI style
   >   module-name op-name on-frame:"frame-number" param1:"param1-value" param2:"param2-value" ...